Low Power Modes in STM32 – Power Consumption, Sleep, Stop, and Standby Explained

 SLEEP MODE

-I will first start with the simplest one, which is SLEEP MODE.
+I will first start with the simplest one, which is the SLEEP MODE.
 In this mode, CPU CLK is turned OFF and there is no effect on other clocks or analog clock sources.
 The current consumption is HIGHEST in this mode, compared to other Low Power Modes.

 In order to enter the SLEEP MODE, we must disable the systick interrupt first, or else this interrupt will wake the MCU every time the interrupt gets triggered.